godotjs/GodotJS/README.md

 See [Wiki](https://github.com/godotjs/GodotJS/wiki) for more details.

+> [!NOTE]
+> A prebuilt version of Godot Editor with GodotJS integrated can be downloaded from [GodotJS-Build](https://github.com/ialex32x/GodotJS-Build/releases).
+> The GodotJS-Build workflow is currently run manually, it may not be built from the latest version of GodotJS.

 ## Examples

 For more information on how to use `GodotJS` in a project, check out [GodotJSExample](https://github.com/ialex32x/GodotJSExample.git) for examples written in typescript.